iDogeTeam/DogePanelwith5.4/docs/Relationship.md

 # NodeGroup

-- A group has many Users
+- A group has many Services
 - A group has many Nodes

 # Node